Can You Make Money on Upwork? Stories From 17 Freelancers

 Keep in mind that you may not land an interview for every proposal that you send.
 Upwork can be competitive, so you have to figure out what sets you apart from other freelancers.
 As you build your expertise and focus on a niche, marketing your skills and landing jobs often becomes easier.

-Freelancers may give up before they start building momentum, expecting the day they sign up for Upwork to be the day they land their first project.
+Some freelancers expect to land their first project the day they sign up for Upwork, and give up before they build momentum.
 You may need to start small, taking on lower-paying projects and charging less to build your reputation.
 Landing your very first job is often the most challenging.

 “Once I started making around half of the income that a 'normal' job would bring in, I decided that instead of splitting my time between applying for jobs and freelancing, to shift my focus to freelancing.
 I wanted to see if I could just double what I was doing, which would bring in the income of the 9 to 5 jobs that I was applying to." – Suzanne Ctvrtlik, Expert-Vetted Graphic Designer